Something went wrong. The page is temporarily unavailable.

 • We organise regular training sessions so that all our colleagues are up to speed on the importance of digital accessibility.

-• Our internal working group ‘Diversity Rocks’ works on boosting diversity (being open to and positive about differences between colleagues) and inclusion (connection) in the workplace.
+• Our internal working group ‘All Inclusive’ works on boosting diversity (being open to and positive about differences between colleagues) and inclusion (connection) in the workplace.
 This helps us to further raise awareness about visible and invisible disabilities.

-• In all our projects, digital accessibility is embedded in all our work processes, from the design phase through to testing.
+• Digital accessibility is embedded in the way we work on all our projects, from the design phase through to testing.

 • Before we offer our new developments to our customers, we arrange for them to be tested, including by customers with disabilities.

-• For customers with mobility challenges or who need help with our digital applications, the KBC Belmobiel service offers a home visit free of charge.
+• For customers with mobility challenges or who need help with our digital applications, the KBC Belmobiel service offers home visits free of charge.

 • We also make available card readers with large keys and a read-aloud function to our customers.
-If you need one of these, or would like more information, simply contact your KBC branch.
+If you need one or want more information, contact your KBC branch.
 If you’d prefer not to use a card reader anymore, you can log in with itsme®.

 What does this mean in practice?

-If you have any questions, comments or suggestions regarding the digital accessibility of any of our products, services or applications, contact us at accessibility@kbc.be.
+If you have any questions, comments or suggestions regarding the digital accessibility of any of our products, services or applications, you can contact accessibility@kbc.be.